 After 2 hours, add the chicken broth, salt and sugar.
 Taste the broth for seasoning and add more salt if it tastes bland.
 The broth should be done at this point.
 The last step is to cook your seafood toppings – shrimp, squid, octopus, fish balls, and imitation crab.
 Bring the broth to a boil.
 Using a ladle or any large spoon, scoop spoonfuls of each topping and hold them under the boiling broth until they are cooked through.
 Once cooked, set them aside in a bowl.
 Repeat this process until all your seafood is cooked.
 The reason we don’t leave the toppings in the broth is because we don’t want them to overcook.
 Now you can prepare your noodle bowls!
 Add some of the tapioca noodles to a bowl.
 Top with the cooked seafood, bean sprouts, chives, cilantro, green onions, boiled eggs, and fried shallots.

-It’s just a known fact that broth tastes better the next day.
+Tip #2: Noodle soup tastes better the next day.
 So if you have time, make the broth the night before and let it sit over night.
 The flavor from the pork and aromatics will permeate your broth while it sits, making it super flavorful.

 hu tieu my tho